Queens-Hacks/qcumber-scraper/README.md

 Runnning a scrape
 =================

+The standard maintenance periods are Tuesdays and Thursdays from 5 am to 7:30 am and Sundays from 5 am to 10 am.
+There doesn't seem to be any place this is documented, but if you access the site during maintenance times it will tell you.
+You will need to run scrapes around these maintenance times.

 * Make sure your virtual environment is activated.
 * Make you you have created a config.py
 * To do a solus scrape run `python main.py`